JacobPoe/react-redux-employeepolls/README.md

   > Note: you can use the credentials of any `user` in the store.

-3. Testing the project: run `npm run test` in a terminal at the root folder of the project
+3. Testing the project: run `npm run test` in a terminal at the root folder of the project.

 ## Original Starter README